 10. Performance-based deals and metrics will increase

 As businesses and influencers both seek the stability offered by long-term partnerships, it’s likely that performance-based influencer marketing will grow.
 Collaboration and planning will intensify.
 This means that influencers will need to convert expectations into a specific number of sales or clicks.
-Influencers should understand two important things: the guarantee they would be agreeing to in a contract; and the metrics that will be used to track their ability to deliver to the desired audience.
+Influencers should understand two important things: the guarantee they would be agreeing to in a contract; and the metrics that track their ability to deliver to the desired audience.

 REACH Influencers is your source for building influencer and business connections.
 Follow us on social to learn more about how you can build your influencer marketing strategy.